mjfrigaard/sharing-your-work/manuscript/05chapter.md

 ![](images/05-open-README-rmd.png)

 We've highlighted the pane of RStudio that's displaying the `README.Rmd` file.
+If you see another prompt to install additional packages, click on *Install* and wait for the installation to finish.
 As you can see, this is a relatively small area in the IDE.
 Working in a tiny corner of the screen can be hard, but fortunately, RStudio gives us the ability to expand any pane into a fullscreen view.
 In this case, we'll zoom in the `README.Rmd` file.

 If we want to focus on the **Source** pane, and can zoom in using `shift`+`control`+`1`.